 Most standard water heaters either hold 30 to 50 gallons of water.

 As the water in the tank heats up, minerals in the water separate and settle at the bottom of the tank.
-Over time, these mineral deposits can build up and create a barrier between the burner and the water— meaning your water won’t get hot!
+Over time, minerals like calcium and magnesium can accumulate inside your water heater, creating a barrier between the burner and the water.
+This means that your water won’t get hot, leaving you with lukewarm showers and frustrating laundry days.

 Eventually, after enough sediment builds up, the heating element might fail, and your water heater will cease to operate altogether.